-On the very right 9, the Status Bar usually indicates the monitor's date/time in the 'yyyy-mm-dd hh:mm:ss' format.
+On the very right (), the Status Bar usually indicates the monitor's date/time in the 'yyyy-mm-dd hh:mm:ss' format.
 On measurement screens (p.
-32), the date/time indication is replaced by the V-CheckTM Down-Counter (format hh:mm:ss) in V-CheckTM Mode (p.
-36).
-This down-counter indicates the duration of the V-CheckTM Measurement if the V-CheckTM Measurement has not yet been started, the remaining time to finish the V-CheckTM Measurement during an ongoing V-CheckTM Measurement, and 00:00:00 once the V-CheckTM Measurement is finished.
-If the SDMS is not ready for use, it indicates --:--:--
+43), the date/time indication is replaced by the V-Check[TM] Down-Counter (format hh:mm:ss) in V-Check[TM] Mode (p.
+46).
+This down-counter indicates the duration of the V-Check[TM] Measurement if the V-Check[TM] Measurement if the V-Check[TM] Measurement has not yet been started, the remaining time to finish the V-Check[TM] Measurement during an ongoing V-Check[TM] Measurement, and 00:00:00 once the V-Check[TM] Measurement is finished.
+If the SDMS is not ready for use, it indicates -:-:--.

-The date/time of the SDM can be adjusted in the menu; or, by using V-STATSTM, it is possible to set the SDM's date/time to the current date/time of the PC (i.e. to synchronize the date/time setting of the SDM and the PC).
+The date/time of the SDM can be adjusted in the menu; or, by using V-STATSTM, it is possible to set the SDM's date/time to the current date/time of the PC (i.e. to synchronize the date/ time setting of the SDM and the PC).